 MBRU will also support students in preparing for their post-graduate training through early career planning, and organizing seminars and career events, to make sure that MBRU graduates are competitive for postgraduate training.

-20. DEGREE PLAN - CLASS OF 2027
+DEGREE PLAN - CLASS OF 2028 20.

-This catalog reflects the degree plans and course description of the academic year 2021-2022.
-For more specific information about previous degree plans and course descriptions, please refer to the relevant catalog for that academic year.
+This catalog reflects the degree plans and about previous degree plans and course 2022-2023.
+For more specific information catalog for that academic year.